Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-If the fastest download speed is all that matters to you, check out our review of Comcast Business Internet.
-The provider offers a plan with 1.25 Gbps download speeds and 35 Mbps upload speeds.
+If fast download speeds are your priority, check out our review of Comcast Business Internet.
+The provider offers plans with multi-gigabit download speeds and asymmetrical upload speeds.

 24/7 Security Monitoring and Ticketing

 Businesses concerned about cybersecurity and risk management will be pleased that AT&T’s Business Fiber internet plans feature 24/7 proactive network monitoring, cyber threat analysis and AT&T ActiveArmor to help block malicious threats from reaching your devices.
-You also have the option to upgrade ActiveArmor for an additional charge to include features such as a VPN, ID monitoring and advanced content controls.
+Business Fiber plans include ActiveArmor, and you can upgrade it for an additional charge to add features such as a VPN, ID monitoring, a Threat Activity Dashboard and advanced content controls.

-We also like that in the rare event of a server outage, a service ticket is automatically generated on your behalf to begin resolving the issue as quickly and transparently as possible.
+For businesses that choose AT&T Dedicated Internet, the company also proactively monitors the network and automatically generates a service ticket in the rare event of a qualifying outage, helping begin the resolution process as quickly as possible.
 Some of AT&T’s peers offer security tools, but we didn’t come across similar automatic ticketing.

 AT&T ActiveArmor